 Extending these ideas around parental pessimists and optimists from Rosenheim et al (2014), leads us to hypothesize that across species differences in proportional investment in pollen attraction versus post-pollination provisioning costs will result in coordinated shifts in seedset and seed size (Fig. 1b).
 Since a parental optimist, by definition, aborts a large proportion of pollinated ovules (and has a low seedset), such plants will be selected to evolve relatively smaller flowers: producing a large number of excess flowers and also having those flowers individually costly is plainly a disadvantage.
 In turn, proportional provisioning costs, the complement to pollen-attraction costs, will be higher.
 Consider an important evolutionary driver for this strategy: if there is a large quantity of pollinated ovules, few of which will be provisioned, the parent plants can be choosy, selecting to provision only offspring with the most vigorous genotypes.
 In turn, the parent then benefits from greater provisioning investment, wanting to ensure the successful maturation of its carefully selected zygotes.
-A final strand links seed size to these traits: the species with proportionally higher provisioning costs are predicted to be big-seeded species, as it is these species that have s###.
+A final strand links seed size to these traits: the species with proportionally higher provisioning costs are predicted to be big-seeded species, as an increase in seed size is associated with a disproportionate increase in the seed coat and other dispersal structures (Fenner 2000). s###.

 In addition to the species-level shifts in total accessory costs and investment in specific accessory tissues, individuals within a species may shift their investment patterns as they grow and age.
 If accessory costs shift with reproductive effort (RE), plant size or plant age, then individuals should be selected to shift their timing of reproduction to minimize accessory costs and to increase propagule production from a given energy investment.
 Kelly (1994) lists as one potential explanation for masting the reduction in accessory costs, indicating that if accessory costs were lower in individuals of a species with higher RE, plants would be selected to have fewer, larger reproductive episodes.
 We do know that RE increases with plant size (or age) (Obeso 2002; Weiner et al. 2009; Wenk & Falster 2015), but not how the balance between seed versus accessory costs shifts.